People's Daily: Reactions

 During the AIDS epidemic, the People's Daily downplayed the epidemic domestically while "presenting AIDS as a relatively innocuous social problem for the country."

 A 2013 study of the People's Daily coverage of the 2002–2004 SARS outbreak reported that it "regurgitated triumph and optimism" and framed the outbreak as an "opportunity to showcase China's scientific achievements, and the strength of national spirits, as well as the wise leadership of the party and effective measures to protect the lives of ordinary citizens."

 In February 2020, the People's Daily published an article stating that the novel coronavirus "did not necessarily originate in China."
 In March 2020, the online insert of the People's Daily, distributed by The Daily Telegraph, published an article stating that Traditional Chinese medicine "helps fight coronavirus."
 In May 2020, the People's Daily stated that the novel coronavirus had "multiple origins."
 In November 2020, the People's Daily published a claim that COVID-19 was "imported" into China.
 In January 2021, the People's Daily inaccurately attributed deaths in Norway to the Pfizer–BioNTech COVID-19 vaccine.

 In 2020, the United States Department of State designated the People's Daily a foreign mission, thereby requiring it to disclose more information about its operations in the U.S.

 In 2021, ProPublica and The New York Times reported that the People's Daily was part of a coordinated state propaganda campaign to deny human rights abuses in Xinjiang.

-The Onion parody

-In November 2012, American satire news site The Onion published an article where it declared North Korean leader Kim Jong-un as the 'Sexiest Man Alive for 2012'.
-In response, People's Daily republished the article with 55-page photo spread of Kim and tongue-in-cheek quotes from The Onion.
-They later took down the article from its site after realizing that it was a parody.
-The Onion later updated their article about Kim stating; "For more coverage on The Onion's Sexiest Man Alive 2012, Kim Jong-Un, please visit our friends at the People's Daily in China, a proud Communist subsidiary of The Onion, Inc."
+In 2023, the People's Daily sparked a backlash on Chinese social media for exhorting citizens not to complain about their own poverty or boredom.
+In 2025, the People's Daily published an op-ed piece by LeBron James that he denied writing.